When Life Hands You Roasted Buckwheat (a.k.a Kasha)….

 Method

-Ina medium saucepan, combine buckwheat, water, and salt.
-Bring it to boil over medium-high heat.
+In a medium saucepan, combine buckwheat, water, and salt.
+Bring it to a boil over medium-high heat.

 Fluff it with a fork.
 Serve it immediately.

-Meatballs: In a medium skillet, heat the oil on medium.
-Add the onion and thyme and saute until translucent and lightly brown, for about 5 minutes.
+In a medium skillet, heat the oil on medium.
+Add the onion and thyme and sauté until translucent and lightly brown, about 5 minutes.
 Place it in a large bowl and let it cool down.

 Preheat oven to 355-degree Fahrenheit (180-degree Celsius).

 In the same large bowl, combine the rest of the ingredients until incorporated.
-Try not to over mix or you end up with tough meatballs.
-With wet hands, form meatballs and place them on a baking sheet lined with aluminum foil or silicone baking mat.
-Bake for about 20 minutes or until an instant-read thermometer registers 165 Fahrenheit (74-Degree Celsius).
+Try not to over-mix or you end up with tough meatballs.
+With wet hands, form meatballs and place them on a baking sheet lined with aluminum foil or a silicone baking mat.
+Bake for about 20 minutes or until an instant-read thermometer registers 165 Fahrenheit (74-degree Celsius).

-Serve it with cooked buckwheat and mushroom gravy or with marinara sauce and pasta.
+Serve with cooked buckwheat and mushroom gravy, or with marinara sauce and pasta.

-Mushroom Gravy: In a large saucepan, melt the butter on medium-high heat.
-Add mushrooms and saute until all liquid has evaporated and mushrooms are slightly brown, for about 10 minutes.
-Flavor with salt, pepper, and thyme.
+In a large saucepan, melt the butter on medium-high heat.
+Add mushrooms and sauté until all liquid has evaporated and mushrooms are slightly brown, about 10 minutes.
+Season with salt, pepper, and thyme.

-Sprinkle the flour over the mushrooms and cook stirring for about 1 minute.
+Sprinkle the flour over the mushrooms and cook, stirring, for about 1 minute.
 Add broth and whisk until flour is incorporated and there are no lumps.
-Bring it to boil and cook until thickens for about 5 minutes.
+Bring it to a boil and cook until thickened, about 5 minutes.
 Adjust seasoning with salt and pepper as needed.

 Originally published on Daga's Cooking Journal.